 But if it’s any consolation, maybe it helps to know that there’s a purpose to the pain, and that you’re not alone.
 Everyone goes through some kind of pain, and everyone must walk through their own journey of life.

 Don’t be afraid.

 What to Do When You Feel Numb

-When I was depressed, I spent years feeling nothing, so I turned to destructive habits and unhealthy ways.
+When I was depressed, I spent years feeling nothing.
 I felt numb.
 No drive, no motivation, no dreams still out there to catch – or so I thought – and this was the one way I knew to feel something when everything else in my life felt so numb.